J-Michielsen/bibliotheek/markdown.md

 ```
 Als je een witregel open laat tussen elk lijstelement, dan zal in html elk lijstelement in een paragraaf worden gewikkeld.

+**Leave blank lines between list items.
+This is especially important if you have some long items that wrap onto multiple lines.
+Without the blank lines between, it's hard to see at a glance where one item ends and the next one begins.**

 ### Horizontale lijnen

 Een horizontale lijn voeg je toe door drie of meer strepen, sterretjes of underscores op een eigen regel te plaatsen.
 Deze tekens mogen (maar niet verplicht) gescheiden zijn door een spatie.